 - Now I literally know what’s in the air.

 One option I’ve pondered is to start taking allergy medication a bit earlier this year – I dislike taking medication, so I usually try to put it off for as long as possible, but last year it did help.

 Before that though, I want to try something different.

 I want to test if this can help relieve my symptoms.
 It just might work – as allergies, immune regulation and relaxation are so closely related.

 I’ll report back on my findings next week, and I’ll do my best to write out my version of the book’s meditation routine I am working with in tomorrow’s post.

 If this works I can re-befriend my most pollen-producing tree friends in the woods again with open eyes, nose, and heart.

 What about you?
-Do you get hayfeverish in spring?
-If yes, what are your favourite ways to cope with the symptoms?
+Do you get hay-feverish in spring?
+If yes, what are your favorite ways to cope with the symptoms?

 EDIT: It WORKED!
 HAHAHA!
 Check out my Blog Post on the results.